infracost/infracost/CONTRIBUTING.md

   - for things where the Terraform resource represents 1 unit, e.g. an `aws_instance`, an `aws_secretsmanager_secret` and a `google_dns_managed_zone`, the units should be months (or hours if that makes more sense).
 For everything else, the units should be whatever is being charged for, e.g. queries, requests.

+  - for data transferred, where you pay for the data per GB, then use `GB`.
+For storage, where you pay per GB per month, then use `GB-months`.
+You'll probably see that the Cloud Pricing API's units to use a similar logic.
+The AWS pricing pages sometimes use a different one than their own pricing API, in that case the pricing API is a better guide.

 - unit multiplier: when adding a `costComponent`, set the `UnitMultiplier` to 1 unless the price is for a large number, e.g. set it to `1000000` if the price should be shown "per 1M requests" in the output.

 - tiers in names: use the K postfix for thousand, M for million, B for billion and T for trillion, e.g. "Requests (first 300M)" and "Messages (first 1B)".
 Units should not be included in brackets unless the cost component relates to storage or data transfer, e.g. "Storage (first 1TB)    GB" is more understandable than "Storage (first 1K)    GB" since users understand terabytes and petabytes.